-The City's General Plan was concurrently amended with this Specific Plan.
-Relevant sections of the City's Development Code (primarily Title 18.18.020) were also concurrently amended.
+The City's General Plan will be was concurrently amended to adopt the land use designations that are contained with within this Specific Plan.
+Relevant sections of the City's Development Code (primarily Title 18.18.020) will also was also concurrently be amended to incorporate the development standards and zones found in Chapter Six.